 With a core staff and dedicated volunteers, NYCHC serves the greater NYC community with programs and events for people with hemophilia, Von Willebrand Disease, and rare bleeding disorders; as well as families, teens and young adults, the Latino community, women, bleeders with inhibitors, and more.

 In 2006, prior to Chapter status, our founder, Melissa Penn, along with two other hemophilia families, started the New York Hemophilia Walk.
-With a small grant from Baxter (now Shire), giveaways from her home-care company, tie-dye t-shirts, and a community from her son’s nursery school, the Walk attracted 200 participants and raised $12,000.
+With a small grant from a pharmaceutical company, giveaways from her home-care company, tie-dye t-shirts, and a community from her son’s nursery school, the Walk attracted 200 participants and raised $12,000.
 The following year, the number of Walk participants and money-raised more than doubled.
-The growing success of the NYC Walk inspired and motivated NHF to create the National Hemophilia Walk program.
-The NYC Walk is the largest and most successful walk in the country, attracting thousands of participants and consistently raising over $300,000 each year.
+The growing success of the NYC Walk inspired and motivated the National Bleeding Disorders Foundation to create the National Unite Walk program.
+Today, more than 40 chapters around the country host their own Walks to raise funds and awareness, and this all began with Melissa’s efforts in our backyards more than twenty years ago.